ryanmavilia/ryanmavilia.github.io/src/pages/blog/mountains.md

+---
+layout: ../../layouts/BlogLayout.astro
+title: Mountains to Molehills
+description: Exploring the challenges of starting new projects and finding the right balance between planning and action
+tags: ["development", "productivity"]
+time: 7
+featured: true
+timestamp: 2024-04-02T00:00:00+00:00
+filename: mountains
+---

 # Mountains to Molehills

 When starting a new project, it's important to be realistic about the challenges involved.
 I'm working on an app that allows users to create collaborative SoundCloud playlists.
 It was awesome to get the first API call to work to just update a playlist with whatever songs I provided.
 I was so ready to build more